A Guide For Electric Imp impCloud™ Customers

 Each impCloud customer account has its own plan ID: account A has Plan IDA, account B has Plan IDB, etc.

 Combined with each development device’s ID, these per-account developer plan IDs generate unique agent URLs for each development device

 The easiest way to do this is to leave the decision to your BlinkUp tools: the BlinkUp SDK within the app you will provide to your end-users, and the Electric Imp mobile app, which you will use for your development and factory hardware.
 The Electric Imp mobile app will always use the developer plan ID of the account used to sign in to the app.

 When an end-user performs a BlinkUp, they will use your BlinkUp SDK-based app.
 The simplest approach you can take is to code your app to request a fresh plan ID at every BlinkUp.
 This will guarantee that a production plan ID is used.

 If you choose to re-use an end-user’s existing plan ID whenever they reconfigure their device, provided that plan ID was originally sourced by the BlinkUp SDK (ie. not hardcoded) it will be a production plan ID.

 Do not use a hardcoded production plan ID for multiple end-users — the enrollment will fail.

 Do not use a hardcoded developer plan ID for single or multiple end-users — the enrollment will fail.

 End-users should never use the Electric Imp mobile app to configure a production device — the enrollment will fail.

-The recommended approach to app testing is to work with Test Production Devices, ie. devices that have been blessed during factory firmware development and testing.
+The recommended approach to app testing is to work with Test Production Devices, ie. devices that have either been blessed during factory firmware development and testing, or have been manually assigned to a Test Production Device Group using impCentral™ or the impCentral API.

 For the purposes of testing, Test Production Devices and Production Devices are the same.
 Both are enrolled using a production plan ID delivered by the BlinkUp SDK.
-This approach to testing has the advantage that no developer credentials, eg. your developer plan ID, need be included at any phase of the app’s development therefore eliminating the risk that these credentials may be exposed to unauthorized persons.
+This has the advantage that no developer credentials, eg. your developer plan ID, need be included at any phase of the app’s development therefore eliminating the risk that these credentials may be exposed to unauthorized persons.